 We aim to be a green yoga retreat but what can we really do?

-We love to do our best when it comes to environmental issues and constantly strive to make the yoga retreat more eco-friendly.
+Firstly to mention that the immediate irony of us discussing environmental issues, when we are a yoga retreat that encourages guests to fly to us, does not escape us.
+And in these days of the rise of the far right it could be said that there are far more important political issues at stake – during the 2025 season for the first time we have been directly collecting money for Gaza and have had a great response from our guests.
+However we still try to do our best when it comes to environmental issues and constantly strive to make the yoga retreat more eco-friendly.
 It is not always simple but this is no reason not to aim high.
 Often confusion over ‘the best’ path is used as a reason for inaction.
 What you can do practically often depends on your location and circumstances.
 We do believe we need a firm starting intention of appreciating our presence on the planet as visitors and custodians.
 When we acknowledge an interactive relationship with the planet the appropriate course of action is normally pretty clear.
-Yoga should help us connect to ourselves and surroundings and then encourage us to protect both ourselves and the environment.
+Yoga must help us connect to ourselves and surroundings, encouraging us to protect both people and the environment.

 Carbon footprint

-Owning a business which encourages guests to fly in planes rather than just do acro yoga is far from the environmentalist’s dream!
+Owning a business which encourages guests to fly in planes is far from the environmentalist’s dream!
 For the 2014 and 2015 season we estimated our carbon footprint from guests’ flights to the retreat and paid carbon offsetter Clear to offset the created carbon.
-We also included our energy use, ground transport use etc to estimate our emission impact and help make us a close to carbon neutral as possible.
+We also included our energy use, ground transport use etc to estimate our emission impact.
 Click to see 2014 Yoga Rocks carbon offset certificate or the 2015 Yoga Rocks carbon offset certificate.
-We plan to offset future years and are open to bright ideas on alternatives to formal carbon offset schemes or thoughts on the best ones.
+We are open to bright ideas on alternatives to formal carbon offset schemes or thoughts on the best ones.
 While we don’t think it’s ideal it’s our initial foray into a relatively unknown quantity.

 Packaging, Recycling & Waste

-There is no magic solution to rubbish apart from not producing it, so we avoid to the max buying packaged stuff as well as throwaway tat.
+There is no magic solution to rubbish apart from not producing it, so we avoid to the max buying packaged goods as well as throwaway tat.
 Stuff you put in the bin doesn’t magically vanish it all has to go somewhere.
-Once you start to think like this supermarkets look quite different.
+Once you the penny drops and you look around with new eyes the supermarkets look quite different.
 Good also to consider that generally the more packaging, the more preserved, further travelled and the lower the nutritional content of the food!

-In 2012 we aimed for a ten year plan to zero waste in a bid start somewhere on what seemed like an impossibly huge task.
+In 2012 we aimed for a ten year plan to zero waste in a bid to start somewhere on what seemed like an impossibly huge task.
+We didn’t make it!
 More attainable is no non-recyclable waste with an aim of reducing all waste.
-Five years in realistically it may not happen, but with the easier steps made new changes are brewing and we just might make it.
-We eat as much of our leftovers as possible, and our compost pit happily rots the rest so all is well there.
-Our veg is almost all from the island and arrives in reusable crates from local farmers that are returned and refilled.
-We go through a lot of beans and have mostly paper sacks of beans delivered once a year from SUMA in the UK.
-As a workers co-op we trust them to ethically choose where their yummy beans come from!
+We eat as much of our leftovers as possible and our neighbour’s chickens eat the rest.
+They love spagetti!
+Our veg is almost all from the island and arrives in reusable crates from local farmers..
+We go through a lot of beans and have mostly paper sacks of beans delivered from Athens.

-Recycling on Crete is in its infancy with the waste split into normal rubbish for landfill, another bin for all of paper, card, tetra packs (lids removed and recycled separately) and plastic bottles (numbers 1 & 2), finally there are glass containers though currently the glass is not well recycled on Crete.
+Recycling on Crete is in its infancy with the waste split into normal rubbish for landfill, another bin for all of paper, card, tetra packs (these are the worst as they are mixed materials and if you start to look into it the recycling process is highly dubious) and plastic bottles (numbers 1 & 2), and finally there are glass containers.
 This makes the sorting of rubbish quite easy, especially with help from our guests.
-What we lack is plastic bag recycling, and though we try not to accumulate them, realistically they seem to creep in (may be in the dead of night – we are working on a nightwatchman for these 😉 We have a store of clean bags for reuse and a cupboard full for when the opportunity to recycle arrives.
-Once we can recycle recyclable plastic bags we are left with the plastic packaging that can’t be recycled ever and mostly hard plastic boxes that we re-use until they die.
-These number 5s can be recycled but it is not economical right now so few countries will take them.
+What we lack is plastic bag recycling, and though we try not to accumulate them, realistically some creep in.
+We have a store of clean bags for reuse.
+We are left with the plastic packaging that can’t be recycled ever and mostly hard plastic boxes that we re-use until they die.
+These number 5s can be recycled but it is not economical right now so only a few countries will take them.
 Batteries and small electricals can also be disposed of separately on Crete so even with the limited recycling available we send minimal rubbish off to landfill.

-Next: Sometimes yoga retreat guests or even our team don’t know exactly where to put what – we hope to make sure everyone is informed easily without ramming it down their throats – not our style.
+Next: Sometimes yoga retreat guests or even our team don’t know exactly where to put what – we try to make sure everyone is informed easily.
 Options to reduce waste more include buying in bulk to reduce packaging more and taking our own boxes/bags for the fresh coffee and teas.
-The freshly ground coffee and herbal teas we buy are some of the last plastic bag type items we bring into the retreat regularly.
+The freshly ground coffee now arrives in reusable tubs.
+Herbal teas we buy are some of the last plastic bag type items we bring into the retreat regularly.
 Toilet paper is our bulkiest waste each week – more on that later on…

 Recycling comp

-We run a recycling competition on each yoga retreat week where we challenge the whole group to sort their recycling correctly in their room.
-If all the group get it right we buy everyone’s drinks at the taverna on Friday night!
+We used to run a recycling competition on each yoga retreat week where we challenge the whole group to sort their recycling correctly in their room.
+We now just do this if a group or a teacher looks keen or if the recycling has been particularly time consuming to sort!
+If all the group get it right we buy everyone’s drinks at the taverna on Friday night.
 It is a little hard to remember so they get the handy notice above on the recycling bin in each room.
 Not many groups get it just right but it is a fun way to increase awareness.
 Hopefully on yoga holiday where guests aren’t buying stuff and don’t have to dash off anywhere they can place their rubbish in the appropriate bins and maybe start some good habits.

 Growing stuff